Ecological-Complexity-Lab/LP_validation/README.md

 **The evidence accumulation framework in action.** Accompanies Section Empirical Demonstration: the framework applied to plant–pollinator networks at six sites: catrgorisation and prediction scripts, rendered alluvial figure, and the interactive alluvial explorer.

+# :computer: Code:
+Instructions for running the code and reproducing the results are in the repository Wiki under ["Code"](https://github.com/Ecological-Complexity-Lab/LP_validation/wiki/Code).

 # :file_cabinet: Data:
-Detailed in the repository Wiki under ["Data"](https://github.com/Ecological-Complexity-Lab/LP_validation/wiki/Data).
+Data used for empirical demonstration is detailed in the repository Wiki under ["Data"](https://github.com/Ecological-Complexity-Lab/LP_validation/wiki/Data).